It’s World Metrology Day! On this day in 1875, the meter was adopted as the standard for the metric system of measurement, and the rest is history. 📏

 Take a look at just a few of the places that scientific and engineering measurements interact with your life every day:

-You can download and print your own copy of the 2021 World Metrology Day poster at worldmetrologyday.org — it’s just the thing for your homeschool bulletin board!
+You can download and print your very own copy of the 2022 World Metrology Day poster at worldmetrologyday.org — it’s just the thing for your homeschool bulletin board!
+And if you have any serious stamp collectors in your homeschool, there are hundreds of metric-system stamps and SI-system stamps you can explore from countries all around the world.

 What scientific measurements have you taken in your homeschool this Leo Term? 😊